akimchik/homaaccountant/README.md

     *   Reapply all migrations.
     *   Collect static files.

-    After running the script, you will need to create a new superuser.
+    After running the script, a development superuser with username 'admin' and password 'admin' will be created automatically.

 ## Project Structure: